Decoupling Motion and Geometry in 4D Gaussian Splatting: Experiments

 \subsection{Ablation Studies}

-Extensive ablation studies are conducted on the Neu3DV dataset to validate the effectiveness of our method.
+Extensive ablation studies are conducted on Neu3DV set to validate the effectiveness of our method.

-\textbf{Effectiveness of Velocity.} To assess the impact of velocity modeling, we incorporate only the proposed time-varying velocity.
-As shown in Fig.~\ref{visual_ablation} for the \textit{sear\_steak} scene, introducing velocity modeling significantly improves the reconstruction of rigid object motion.
-It more accurately captures the motion trajectory of the meat clamp, resulting in clearer and more consistent object contours compared to the version utilizing only geometry modeling.
+\textbf{Effectiveness of velocity and geometric modeling.} We analyze the contributions of the proposed velocity and geometric modeling components by evaluating two ablated variants.
+First, we retain only the time-varying velocity component to assess its effect on motion modeling.
+As shown in Fig.~\ref{visual_ablation} on the \textit{sear\_steak} scene, velocity modeling substantially improves the reconstruction of rigid object motion.
+It better captures the trajectory of the meat clamp, producing sharper and more temporally consistent object contours than the variant with geometric modeling only.
+Second, we retain only the Geometric Deformation Network while disabling the velocity component.
+As illustrated in the \textit{flame\_steak} scene, geometric modeling is particularly beneficial for highly deformable objects such as flames, leading to more faithful shape variations and improved reconstruction quality.
+These results show that velocity modeling and geometric modeling capture complementary dynamic cues: the former focuses on coherent motion trajectories, while the latter enhances deformation representation.

-\textbf{Effectiveness of Geometric Modeling.} We further analyze the contribution of geometric modeling by only introducing the proposed Geometric Deformation Network, while disabling the velocity component.
-As illustrated in Fig.~\ref{visual_ablation} for the \textit{flame\_steak} scene, this geometric enhancement substantially improves the reconstruction quality of highly deformable objects such as flames, leading to more faithful shape variations.
+\textbf{Comprehensive comparison with 4DGS.} By jointly incorporating time-varying velocity and the Geometric Deformation Network, the complete VeGaS framework achieves substantial improvements over 4DGS, as reported in Tab.~\ref{tab:Ablation1}.
+In addition, the proposed design improves the expressive capacity of individual Gaussians with negligible computational overhead, enabling high-quality reconstruction with significantly fewer primitives.
+Specifically, VeGaS reduces the number of Gaussians from 3572K to 1690K and saves approximately 1000 MB of storage, while maintaining a rendering speed comparable to the 4DGS.
+These results indicate that effective dynamic scene reconstruction benefits from both coherent motion modeling and accurate geometric deformation modeling.

-\textbf{Full Method.} By jointly incorporating time-varying velocity and the Geometric Deformation Network, the complete VeGaS framework achieves a significant improvement over the original 4DGS baseline, as reported in Tab.~\ref{tab:Ablation}.
-These results indicate that effective dynamic scene reconstruction benefits from both flexible motion modeling and accurate geometric deformation modeling.
+\textbf{Impact of anchor number for velocity computation.} We further study the effect of the number of velocity anchors on two relatively complex scenes, as reported in Tab.~\ref{tab:Ablation2}.
+Using 6 anchors achieves the best overall performance, yielding the highest PSNR and SSIM and the lowest LPIPS on \textit{flame\_salmon}, as well as the highest PSNR on \textit{trex}.
+Increasing the number of anchors beyond 6 does not bring further improvement and may even degrade reconstruction quality, suggesting that excessive anchors can introduce redundant or unstable motion bases.
+These results indicate that 6 anchors provide a favorable balance between representation capacity and optimization stability, and are sufficient to capture complex scene motions.